Learn New Skills, Empower Your Employees, and Keep Your Company Competitive

 This level is designed for entry-level operators, as it covers primary concepts.
 Participants can earn a basic-level certificate after earning a passing score on the assessment.
 An FMA certificate program is focused on a specific course or topic, and is based on a predefined curriculum and a set of stated learning objectives.
 FMA’s basic level is best-suited for technical program students, as well as individuals new to metal fabrication.

-Intermediate level credentials and training courses from FMA cover a specific machine or process.
-These in-person courses are generally one to two days long and include certificate testing at the end of the course.
-They are recommended for workers with at least six months of shop experience, but can be valuable for all levels of experience, and well as cross-training of individuals in related disciplines.
+These in-person courses cover a specific machine or process, are one to two days long, and include certificate testing at the end of the course.
+They are recommended for workers with at least six months of shop experience, but can be valuable for all levels of experience, as well as cross-training of individuals in related disciplines.